SamaTarraf/web-app/web-app/README.md

 ## Getting Started

-First, run the development server:
+First, run the development server(confirm that you are in the web-app directory):

 ```bash
 npm run dev